Ensemble Estimation of Information Divergence: Proof of Theorem (Bias)

-In this appendix, we prove the bias results in Thm.~\ref{thm:bias}.
-The bias of the base kernel density plug-in estimator $\gt$ can be expressed as where $\mathbf{Z}$ is drawn from $f_{2}$.
-The first term is the {}``variance'' term while the second is the {}``bias'' term.
+In this appendix, we prove the bias results in Thm.~\ref{thm:bias-1}.
+The bias of the base kernel density plug-in estimator $\gt$ can be expressed as

+where $\mathbf{Z}$ is drawn from $f_{2}$.
+The first term is the ``variance'' term while the second is the ``bias'' term.
 We bound these terms using Taylor series expansions under the assumption that $g$ is infinitely differentiable.
 The Taylor series expansion of the variance term in (\ref{eq:gsplit}) will depend on variance-like terms of the KDEs while the Taylor series expansion of the bias term in (\ref{eq:gsplit}) will depend on the bias of the KDEs.